The Empowerment Passport: Enabling Inclusive Settings

 Bringing Personalisation into Education and Employment

-We are very proud of our collaboration with Health Education England and NHS Employers, since April 2022.
-The team here at the Empowerment Passport are keen to carry on and expand this support to the NHS family.
-The positive benefits of this initiative can be read here in the independent Rapid Evaluation Report.
+We’re incredibly proud of our ongoing collaboration with Health Education England and NHS Employers, which began in April 2022.
+The Empowerment Passport team is committed to continuing and expanding this crucial support within the NHS family.
+You can read about the positive impacts and benefits of this initiative in the independent Rapid Evaluation Report.
 Click here to view PDF.

-Disclosure of a health condition or disability can be stigmatising for many.
-It causes anxiety about negative perceptions and assumptions of a person’s capabilities.
-For example, assuming all dyslexic people have problems with spelling, or assuming all Deaf people can automatically read English.
+Furthermore, disclosing a health condition or disability often leads to anxiety about negative perceptions and assumptions.
+For example, some might incorrectly assume all dyslexic individuals struggle with spelling, or that all Deaf people automatically read English.

 Who Owns the Empowerment Passport?

-The individual or Passport holder owns it.
-They have the freedom to change or update information within their Empowerment Passport.
-They decide who sees their passport, they decide when they share their passport and how it is shared.
+The individual—the Passport holder—maintains full ownership and control.
+They have the complete freedom to update or change their information at any time.
+Importantly, they decide who sees their passport, when they share it, and how it is shared.

-The Empowerment Passport can travel with the individual into school, college, university, and employment.
-Indeed, whenever there are changes to their role or environment.
+The Empowerment Passport is a dynamic document that travels with the individual through school, college, university, and into employment, adapting to changes in their role or environment.

-It can be shared prior to a job interview to facilitate adjustments to enable best practice for inclusive interview processes.
+- Pre-Interview: It can be shared before a job interview to facilitate necessary adjustments, promoting best practices for inclusive interview processes.

-An ‘Action Plan’ is provided with every license to ensure a robust process, and clear documentation of all all agreed adjustments, reducing the risk of discrimination.
+Every license includes an ‘Action Plan,’ ensuring a robust process and clear documentation of all agreed adjustments, which helps significantly in reducing the risk of discrimination.

 Testimonials